 Congress.gov – Congress.gov is the official source for federal legislative information.
 It replaces the nearly 20-year-old THOMAS.gov site with a system that includes platform mobility, comprehensive information retrieval and user-friendly presentation.
 It currently includes all data sets available on THOMAS.gov except nominations, treaties and communications.
 These data sets will be added throughout 2014.
 Until that time they are still accessible through THOMAS.gov.
 THOMAS.gov will be permanently retired by the end of 2014.

-Constitution of the United States – Text of the Constitution and links to other historical documents such as the Declaration of Independence and the Federalist Papers.
+Constitution of the United States – Text of the Constitution and links to other historical documents such as the Declaration of Independence.

 FDSYS — Federal Digital System representing “the next generation of online government information."
 Good source for current Federal Register and CFR text.
 Includes some administrative agency decisions and many legislative history documents.